 But, if you wanna learn to program only because you think it’s quite cool to become a coder, you will not go too far in it.

 Even if you master the art of programming, at some point in time you will find it boring, annoying and quite burdensome.
-You will start regretting to have to opt for this path and wasting your precious time pursuing it.
-I am not demotivating you guys, but this is the fact.
+You will start regretting having to opt for this path and wasting your precious time pursuing it.
+I am not demotivating you guys, but this is a fact.

 I suggest rather than researching what programming is like and what other programmers think about it, you should give it a try.

-Luckily, due to rapid digitalization it’s been quite easy to learn anything from anywhere, take up a various short term as well as long term courses online and get a chance to get mentorship from experienced teachers across the world.
+Luckily, due to rapid digitalization, it’s been quite easy to learn anything from anywhere, take up various short-term as well as long-term courses online, and get a chance to get mentorship from experienced teachers across the world.

 Join a course (short term), either from some recognized academy or from a friendly recommendation, after its completion, you’ll finally get an overview of what coding is like and whether you’re made for it or not.